PranayRaj1007/Portfolio-Website-/README.md

 ```

 ## 🌐 Deployment
-Deploy easily on Vercel, Netlify, or GitHub Pages.
+Deployed on Vercel and GitHub Page.